 The numbers of participants qualified and undertaking mammography image acquisition, ultrasound or clinical examinations and tissue sampling are summarised in Fig. 4.
 Fig. 5 shows that higher percentages of the 39 participants involved in MIIR beyond low-risk population screening cases ('mixed cases' subgroup) undertook additional triple assessment examinations and procedures on a regular basis in comparison to the (n = 12) respondents involved only in low-risk screening MIIR.
-Conversely, lower percentages of respondents involved in MIIR beyond low-risk population screening cases undertook screening and symptomatic mammography image acquisition on a regular basis.
+Conversely, lower percentages of respondents involved in MIIR beyond low-risk

+Not qualified to do this Qualified but do not do this Undertake ocasionally Undertake regularly population screening cases undertook screening and symptomatic mammography image acquisition on a regular basis.